SamPrewitt/SamPrewitt.github.io/index.md

 # **Intro to the Bike Guide**
 The goal of this page is to explain the parts, frame geometry, and best uses for the Jekyll Carbon 29 2 trail bike.
+Clicking the title, Jekyll Carbon 29 2, on the left column will bring you back to the top of this page.

 ## Table of Contents